Mahmud-Arif21/esp32_cam_stream_anywhere/README.md

 ### Normal Operation

 1. The ESP32-CAM will connect to your configured WiFi network
-2. Find the device's IP address (check your router or serial monitor)
+2. Find the device's IP address (check serial monitor)
 3. Navigate to this IP address in a web browser
-4. View the live stream and control the flash
+4. View the live stream and control the flash or disconnect from current network if necessary

 ## Project Structure